List of The Phantom Tollbooth characters: Faintly Macabre

 Faintly Macabre (or Aunt Faintly), the Not-So-Wicked Which.
 When she regulated all words used in public, she became old and tired and started using less and less words in the posters and ended up using no words at all, and when she put up a poster written: 'silence is gold' King Azaz became angry and imprisoned her.
 She tells Milo that she can be released from the dungeon with the return of Rhyme and Reason.
 Juster's comment that "witches hate loud noises" was only a plot device that he made up.

-In the Chuck Jones adaption, Faintly Macabre is voiced by June Foray.
+In the Chuck Jones adaptation, Faintly Macabre is voiced by June Foray.
 Unlike the book that had no mentioning on if she was released or not, Faintly was seen exiting the dungeon and reopening her stand upon Rhyme and Reason's return.